When Two Documents Can Coexist

 After the Final Order

-When multiple instruments are admitted to probate, the court's order must clarify which provisions control the nomination of a personal representative.
-The order may also address how specific provisions in one document are affected by the other, though it is not required to do so.
+When the court admits multiple instruments to probate, the order must clarify one key point.
+It must state which provisions control the nomination of a personal representative.

 There is an important finality rule.
-Once a court enters a final order in a testacy proceeding, no additional instruments of the deceased may be offered for probate unless the petition seeks to vacate or modify the previous order.
+Once a court enters a final order, no one may offer additional instruments for probate.

 After a final order in a testacy proceeding has been entered, no petition for probate of any other instrument of the decedent may be entertained, except incident to a petition to vacate or modify a previous probate order and subject to the time limits of section 14-3412.